sdondley/sdondley.github.io/_notes/markdown_to_note source code.md

 ---
 date: '2020-07-22 10:46:34'
 title: 'Source code for markdown_to_note'
+updated: '2020-07-23 23:03:54'
 ---
-**Note, this script is in a state of flux and may not be up-to-date and may contain bugs.
-It also has hard-coded paths and was written to be a quick and dirty for my own use.
+**Note, this script was my meant for my personal use and was not written for public consumption.
+It uses hard-coded paths and is a quick and dirty script.
+It's here only for the curious.
 You're on your own with it.**

 {% highlight perl linenos %}
 #!/usr/bin/env perl
 use strict;
 use warnings;